About Hood County

 You can look up sex offenders in Hood County, Texas, by accessing the Texas Public Sex Offender Registry.
 This registry is maintained by the Texas Department of Public Safety and provides detailed information about registered sex offenders in the area.
 You can search by name, address, or proximity to a specific location using their online portal.

 To register to vote in Hood County, you must submit a voter registration application to the Hood County Voter Registrar at 1410 West Pearl Street, Granbury, TX 76048, at least 30 days before an election.
 Applications are available at the Elections office, public libraries, most government offices, or can be downloaded from the Texas Secretary of State website at www.sos.texas.gov.
-You must be a U.S. citizen, at least 18 years old, a the county resident, and not a convicted felon (unless sentence is fully completed).
+You must be a U.S. Citizen, at least 18 years old, a the county resident, and not a convicted felon (unless sentence is fully completed).
 Texas offers online registration status checks, but initial registration requires a mailed application with your original signature.

 Property records in Hood County can be accessed through two primary offices: the Hood County Appraisal District at www.hoodcad.org offers free online searches for property appraisals, ownership, tax information, and property characteristics by name or address.
-For recorded documents such as deeds, mortgages, liens, and plat maps, contact the this area Clerk's Office at (817) 579-3222 or visit 100 E. Pearl Street, Suite 101, Granbury, TX 76048.
+For recorded documents such as deeds, mortgages, liens, and plat maps, contact the Hood County Clerk's Office at (817) 579-3222 or visit 100 E. Pearl Street, Suite 101, Granbury, TX 76048.
 The county provides online access to recorded documents through its website, though some services may require fees.
 Certified copies cost $1 per page plus certification fees.

 Birth and death certificates for events occurring in Hood County can be requested from the Hood County Clerk's Office at 100 E. Pearl Street, Suite 101, Granbury, TX 76048, phone (817) 579-3222.
 The fee is typically $23 for the first certified copy and $22 for additional copies.
 You must provide valid photo identification and proof of eligibility, as only immediate family members and authorized persons can obtain these restricted records.
 Alternatively, you can order vital records from the Texas Department of State Health Services Vital Statistics Unit by mail, in person in Austin, or online at www.dshs.texas.gov/vs, which may be faster for older records.
 Processing time is immediate for in-person requests at the county if records are available, or 2-4 weeks by mail.